-- 1 A difficult customer or a fight with a coworker reduces the wages you earn by one category. - 2 Your employer's financial difficulties result in your not being paid. - 3 A coworker with ties to an important family in town takes a dislike to you. - 4 Your employer is involved with a dark cult or a criminal enterprise. - 5 A crime ring targets your business for extortion.

-You gain a reputation for laziness (unjustified or not, as you choose), giving you

-6 disadvantage on checks made for this downtime activity for the next six workweeks you devote to it.
+d6 Complication 1 A difficult customer or a fight with a coworker re- duces the wages you earn by one category.
+2 Your employer's financial difficulties result in your not being paid.
+3 A coworker with ties to an important family in town 3 takes a dislike to you.
+4 Your employer is involved with a dark cult or a criminal enterprise.
+5 A crime ring targets your business for extortion.
+6 You gain a reputation for laziness (unjustified or not, as you choose), giving you disadvantage on not, as you choose), giving you disadvantage on checks made for this downtime activity for the next six workweeks you devote to it.\